Hazard and operability study: Method

-For each node, in turn, the HAZOP team uses a list of standardized guidewords and process parameters to identify potential deviations from the design intent.
+For each node, the HAZOP team uses a list of standardized guidewords and process parameters listed in the section below to identify potential deviations from the design intent.
 For each deviation, the team identifies feasible causes and likely consequences then decides (with confirmation by risk analysis where necessary, e.g., by way of an agreed upon risk matrix) whether the existing safeguards are sufficient, or whether an action or recommendation to install additional safeguards or put in place administrative controls is necessary to reduce the risks to an acceptable level.

 The degree of preparation for the HAZOP is critical to the overall success of the review.
 "Frozen" design information provided to the team members with time for them to familiarize themselves with the process, an adequate schedule allowed for the performance of the HAZOP, provision of the best team members for their role.
 Those scheduling a HAZOP should take into account the review scope, the number of nodes to be reviewed, the provision of completed design drawings and documentation and the need to maintain team performance over an extended time-frame.
 The team members may also need to perform some of their normal tasks during this period and the HAZOP team members can tend to lose focus unless adequate time is allowed for them to refresh their mental capabilities.

 The team meetings should be managed by an independent, trained HAZOP facilitator (also referred to as HAZOP leader or chairperson), who is responsible for the overall quality of the review, partnered with a dedicated scribe to minute the meetings.
 As the IEC standard puts it:The success of the study strongly depends on the alertness and concentration of the team members and it is therefore important that the sessions are not too long and that there are appropriate intervals between sessions.
 How these requirements are achieved is ultimately the responsibility of the study leader.
 For a medium-sized chemical plant, where the total number of items to be considered is around 1200 pieces of equipment and piping, about 40 such meetings would be needed.
-Various software programs are now available to assist in the management and scribing of the workshop.
+Various software programs are now available to assist in the management and scribing of the HAZOP activities.